 In this sample data, all data is mutually exclusive and can be analyzed as a whole instantly.

-Select only the the applicable Codes.
+▪Select only the applicable Codes.

-Confirm your selection with OK.
+▪Confirm your selection with OK.

-In both cases, the Sequence Analysis settings dialog appears:
+The Sequence Analysis settings dialog appears:

-Verify your search details as explained in Accuracy of Calculation.
+▪Verify your search details as explained in Accuracy of Calculation.

-Confirm your choices with OK.
+▪Confirm your choices with OK.

-During the sequential analysis, INTERACT examines all available codes chronologically from start time to start time, ignoring all offsets.
+Explanation: During the sequential analysis, INTERACT examines all available codes chronologically from start time to start time, ignoring all offsets.

 The routine identifies the first start time in the selected data pool, notes the corresponding Code, and searches for the subsequent start time.